milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 prevent, detect and investigate potentially prohibited or illegal activities, including fraud, and to enforce our terms (such as determining whether and for which Netflix signup offers you are eligible and determining whether a particular device is permitted to use the account consistent with our Terms of Use);

-analyze and understand our audience, improve our service (including our user interface experiences and service performance) and optimize content selection, recommendation algorithms and delivery;
+analyze and understand our audience, improve our service (including our user interface experiences and service performance) and optimize content or ad selection, recommendation algorithms and delivery;

 communicate with you concerning our service so that we can send you news about Netflix, details about new features and content available on Netflix, special offers, promotional announcements, consumer surveys, and to assist you with operational requests such as password reset requests.
 These communications may be by various methods, such as email, push notifications, text message, online messaging channels, and matched identifier communications (described below).
 Please see the "Your Choices" section of this Privacy Statement to learn how to set or change your communications preferences.

-Our recommendations system strives to predict what you will be in the mood to watch when you log in.
-However, our recommendations system does not infer or attach socio-demographic information (like gender or race) to you.
-We have a Help article that explains how our recommendations system works - spoilers: the biggest driver of recommendations is what you actually choose to watch through our service.
-You can read the article at www.netflix.com/recommendations.
+Our content recommendations system strives to predict what you will be in the mood to watch when you log in.
+However, our content recommendations system does not infer or attach socio-demographic information (like gender or race) to you.
+We have a Help article that explains how our content recommendations system works - spoilers: the biggest driver of these recommendations is what you actually choose to watch through our service.
+You can read the article at netflix.com/recommendations.

 Disclosure of Information